 Kingston Bagpuize House, with its Queen Anne exterior, unique cantilevered staircase and Gardens, are exclusive locations for filming and photoshoots.
-Recent filming includes a new adaption of Emma by Jane Austen, with Anya Taylor-Joy and Johnny Flynn in the cast; ITV’s Downton Abbey, BBC Radio 4’s Gardeners’ Question Time and Tortoise in Love.
+Filming includes Emma by Jane Austen; ITV’s Downton Abbey, BBC Radio 4’s Gardeners’ Question Time and Tortoise in Love.

 The Entrance Hall and Drawing Room featured in Series 5, 6 and the Christmas Special of the television drama Downton Abbey as the home of Lord Merton.
 Dames Maggie Smith, Penelope Wilton and Douglas Reith were among the actors who took part in these scenes.